juniensis/gzip/README.md

          +---+---+---+---+---+---+---+---+

 CRC32 is the check value of the original uncompressed data computed from the CRC-32 algorithm.
-It's implementation in this program will be described late, however, in the mean time, the Wikipedia page on cyclic redundancy checks (https://en.wikipedia.org/wiki/Cyclic_redundancy_check) provides a good example of encoding a 14 bit message with a 3 bit CRC with the polynomial x^3 + x + 1:
+It's implementation in this program will be described if/when it is implemented, however, in the mean time, the Wikipedia page on cyclic redundancy checks (https://en.wikipedia.org/wiki/Cyclic_redundancy_check) provides a good example of encoding a 14 bit message with a 3 bit CRC with the polynomial x^3 + x + 1: